deepaksharmacse12/node-web-scrapper/README.md

 # node-web-scrapper

-Simple web-scrapper in `Node.js` to scrap the movie name, rating, and url of image from IMDB top 250 movies list (http://www.imdb.com/chart/top), `cheerio` (https://github.com/cheeriojs/cheerio) for working with jquery on the server side.
+Simple web-scrapper in `Node.js` to scrap the movie name, rating, and url of image from IMDB top 250 movies list (http://www.imdb.com/chart/top), `cheerio` (https://github.com/cheeriojs/cheerio) is used for working with jquery on the server side.
 Scrapping is done only for the learning purpose.

 ## Installation